UDISE Plus Aadhaar OTP Not Coming 2026-27 – Why It Fails & What to Do for APAAR and PEN

 - Save the teacher's profile in Teacher Module completely (all fields except PEN)

-- Prepare a written list: student/teacher name, Aadhaar number, specific OTP issue, and what action is being taken (mobile update at CSC, UIDAI lock resolution)
+- Prepare a written list: student/teacher name, Aadhaar number, specific OTP issue, and the action you are taking (mobile update at CSC, UIDAI lock resolution)

 - Submit this list to your Block MIS Coordinator before the deadline